NiyonshutiDavid/work/StellaJavaing/README.md

 The program will prompt you to choose an operation (Add, Subtract, Multiply, Exit).
 Based on your choice, it will perform the operation and save the result in the `results` directory.

 ## Author
-This program in Java by Stella Habiyambere, demonstrating matrix operations and file handling
+This program in Java by `Stella Habiyambere`, demonstrating matrix operations and file handling